OctopusDeploy/blog/blog/2022-q2/chocolatey-powershell-and-runbooks/index.md

 ---
-title: Configure team members’ machines with Chocolatey, PowerShell, and Octopus Runbooks
+title: Configure Windows Servers with Chocolatey, PowerShell, and Octopus Runbooks
-description: This blog post shows you how to automate your team's development machines setup with Chocolatey, PowerShell, and Octopus Runbooks
+description: This blog post shows you how to automate your Windows servers setup with Chocolatey, PowerShell, and Octopus Runbooks
 author: derek.campbell@octopus.com
 visibility: private
 published: 3000-01-01